COMP1100-PAL/comp1100-pal.github.io/about.md

 From P's to HD's.

 PAL mentoring provides a casual atmosphere for learning skills that will make you a whiz kid at computer science.
-Sessions for COMP1100 run at
+Sessions for COMP1100/1130 run in Hanna Neumann 1.25 at

-* Monday from 1PM in Hancock West 2.25
+* Monday 12 to 1
-* Tuesday from 3PM in Hancock West 2.25
+* Tuesday 12 to 1
+* Wednesday 12 to 1
-* Thursday from 12PM in Hancock West 2.25
+* Thursday 1 to 2
-* Friday from 12PM in Hancock West 2.25

-[comment]: # (* Wednesday from 12PM in Hancock West 2.22)
 [comment]: # (There will also be a dedicated 1130 PAL session on)
-[comment]: # (* Monday at 2PM in Hancock 2.28.)
+[comment]: # (* Friday 4 - 5.)

 PAL is where you will work in groups on activities relevant to course material, exams, and assignments.
 PAL is not compulsory, but past statistics clearly show a strong correlation between grades and PAL attendance!
 Hope to see you there.